cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Ethereum is the largest distributed computer in the world today.
 It is the Lego bricks of blockchain technology, that allows developers to create applications on top of the Ethereum blockchain with the use of smart contracts.

 ### What's Cosmos?
 Cosmos is the next evolutionary step in blockchain technology.
 Just like Ethereum, it allows developers to create individual things.
-Arther than focusing on applications.
+Rather than focusing on applications.
 It allows developers to create independent blockchains (with the help of modules - prebuild kits that contain what you need and the ability to modify them as you wish), with their own applications, behaviour rules, etc. What's more important, is the ability of these blockchains to communicate one with another via exchanging value (data).

 ### Why do you gift these particular communities?
 Those gifts can help grow the protocol.
 As a result, it will gain a massive benefit via the economic integration of the largest developers, the most innovative and of the most promising communities withing the open-source space.